 d.
 Lay out what you will need after the bath, including a towel, a brush or comb, lotion or oil, a diaper, diaper ointment and a clean set of clothes nearby.

 e.
-Until the umbilical cord has fallen off, sponge bathes are probably the easiest way to wash your baby because dry cord care is currently recommended – just leaving the stump alone to let it fall by itself.
+Until the umbilical cord has fallen off, sponge baths are probably the easiest way to wash your baby because dry cord care is currently recommended – just leaving the stump alone to let it fall by itself.

 Despite what you may have heard, there is no need to use rubbing alcohol to clean your baby’s umbilical cord area if it is still attached.